RohanTarra/hw3/README.md

 ---

 ## Connections to Other Work

 ### Related Studies

-- **Historical Foundations**:
-  - Evolution of computer-aided design (CAD) tools in architecture.
-  - Emergence of parametric design and its integration with AI.
-- **Emerging Trends**:
-  - AI-powered GIS tools for spatial analysis.
-  - Integration of IoT with urban planning systems.
+#### Historical Foundations
+- **Evolution of CAD Tools in Architecture**: Computer-aided design (CAD) has transformed architecture, providing precision and efficiency in creating and iterating urban designs.
+AI now extends this by automating design improvements based on real-time environmental data, optimizing factors like energy efficiency and urban aesthetics.
+- **Emergence of Parametric Design**: Parametric design revolutionized architecture by using dynamic variables.
+AI now enhances parametric design by optimizing urban layouts based on complex datasets, making urban planning more responsive and adaptable.

+#### Emerging Trends
+- **AI-Powered GIS Tools for Spatial Analysis**: Geographic Information Systems (GIS) are now enhanced with AI, enabling spatial analysis to predict urban growth, optimize land use, and improve planning accuracy.
+AI-driven GIS can analyze satellite data to track urban sprawl and identify future growth areas.
+- **Integration of IoT in Urban Planning**: IoT devices provide real-time data on traffic, weather, and infrastructure.
+AI processes this data to manage city systems, like optimizing traffic flows and resource distribution, ensuring smarter and more efficient cities.

+---

 ### Advancements

-- **Building on Past Research**: Leveraging machine learning advancements to address contemporary urban challenges.
-- **Unique Contributions**: Incorporating citizen feedback into AI-driven models for participatory planning.
+#### Building on Past Research
+AI in urban planning is advancing from traditional methods, leveraging machine learning to solve modern challenges.
+AI allows for data-driven predictions and real-time responses, improving urban mobility, energy efficiency, and sustainability.

+#### Unique Contributions
+This work focuses on **participatory urban planning** by integrating citizen feedback into AI models, creating more inclusive and transparent urban development processes.
+AI tools like NLP allow urban planners to analyze public feedback and adjust designs dynamically.

+---

 ### Seminal Works Referenced
-- Studies on urban mobility optimization using reinforcement learning.
-- Research on smart cities, IoT, and urban data analytics.

----
+Research on reinforcement learning in urban mobility and smart cities has been foundational in applying AI for traffic optimization and sustainable urban development.
+Studies on IoT integration and spatial data analytics also inform this approach.

 ## Relevance to Capstone Project
 ### Methods for Application